parvezs27/Excel-Clothing-Store-Analysis/README.md

 Ship Country:
 This is another column which could be deleted to clear space, since we already know that the data is looking at national orders in India only and not international orders.

-So here we conclude our data cleaning phase.
-We will now move onto data processing

-## Data Processing
-Here we'll be processing such as calculations, to help us in our analysis further.
-As an example, we can create age brackets, to help simplify our analysis.
-We can create groups such as "Young adults", "Adults" and "Seniors".
-Young adults includes the ages 18 to 25.
-We have chosen 25 because that is when the brain reaches or almost reaches full devleopment and maturation.
-From 25 to 60 will be "Adults", we can name it "fully developed adults", but for simplicity lets keep it adults.
-Then 60+ will be "seniors.
+We will now perform a couple of calculations to help us with answering the questions.
+Question 6 for example asks us to identify the relationship between age and gender based on the number of purchases.
+To simplify this process, we will create age brackets/groups being "Young adults", "Adults" and "Seniors".
+If we don't create these groups, we'll be looking at all the individual ages on a chart.
+On a bar chart for example, there will be a bar for each age, this will be way too many bars and extracting insight from here would be extremely difficult.
+The age group for Young adults will include individuals aged from 18 to 25.
+We have chosen 25 because 25 is the approximate age where the human brain reaches full development and maturation.
+The "Adult" group will include inviduals aged from 25 to 60.
+The "seniors" group will include inviduals aged 60+.
 Let's call this column "age group" and use the following formula.

 =IF(F2<=25,"Young Adult",IF(F2<60,"Adult",IF(F2>=60,"Seniors")))

-This formula tells excel to output "Young Adult" if the age value is equal to or below 25, output "Adult" if the age value is below 60 and to output "Seniors" if the age value is above 60.
-The values have been checked by scanning over the values in the age column and age group column to see if the ages are falling within the correct age bracket.
+This formula instructs excel to output "Young Adult" if the age value is equal to or below 25, to output "Adult" if the age value is below 60 and to output "Seniors" if the age value is above 60.
+We've done a quick scan through the age and age group columns to make sure that the ages are falling within the right age group.

 Below is the result of our formula.

 ![image](https://github.com/parvezs27/Excel-Clothing-Store-Analysis/assets/107979122/135be8ce-96f4-45a4-9442-88667d3538df)

-Another thing we can do is, we can extract the Month from the Date column, so we can analyse based on months, as this was one of the questions we needed to answer.
-If we convert the dataset into a table and insert a slicer, the filtering will be by inddividual dates and not months.
+Now we'll extract the Month from the Date column, so we can answer question 2 which asks us to identify the month with the highest sales and orders.
+If we were to convert the dataset into a table and insert a slicer, we will only be able to filter by individual dates and not months.
 To be able to filter by months, we'll need to extract the month from the date column into another column.
-To do that we will use the TEXT function, which is used to convert numbers to text.
+To do that, we will use the TEXT function which is used to convert numbers to text.
 We will use the formula below.

 =TEXT(F2,"mmm")

-This formula instructs excel to to extract the month from the cell F2 into a short output of the month name.
-Using "mmm" will give you Dec and using "mmmm" will give you December.
+This formula instructs excel to extract the numeric value of the month from the cell F2 into text form.
+Using "mmm" will result in "Dec and using "mmmm" will give you December.
 Below is the result of our formula:

 ![image](https://github.com/parvezs27/Excel-Clothing-Store-Analysis/assets/107979122/f424bef8-867b-48b2-b742-1d384cef0809)

-One thing we can also do is, paste the Age Group and Month column as values.
-This way you remove the formulas from the sheet and improve speed.
-The formula's should be documented on a separate document so you have a written account of all the steps and changes you have made and you can reverse any errors.
+One thing we can also do, is to paste the Age Group and Month column as values.
+This way you remove the formulas from the sheet and improve processing speed.
+The formula's however will be documented in our documentation for this project, a long with all the other functions we use so we have a written record.

 ## Data Analysis
-Let's start by creating a pivot table.
-Pivot tables are frequently used as they allow large datasets to be summarised quickly and easily.
-To create a pivot table, go to the insert tab and click pivot table, select your data range, click "add this to data model" (more on this in a bit) and click OK.
+We will be using Pivot tables for our analysis.
+Pivot tables are frequently used in Excel based analyses as they allow large datasets to be summarised quickly and easily.
+To create a pivot table, we will go to the insert tab and click pivot table, select your data range, click "add this to data model" (more on this in a bit) and click OK.
 We'll now utilise our PivotTable fields to create the charts we need to address the questions.

 1. Compare the monthly sales and orders using a single chart
 2. Which month had the highest sales and count of orders?